Get smart curated videos delivered to your inbox. SUBSCRIBE

 Watch more with these video collections:

-Traffic at the world’s craziest intersection: Meskel Square in Addis Ababa, the capital of Ethiopia.
+Traffic at the world’s most chaotic intersection: Meskel Square in Addis Ababa, the capital of Ethiopia.
 No lights, no roundabout, no traffic cops, and lots of lucky people narrowly avoiding collisions of all kinds.
 According to Amusing Planet, “Meskel Square is one of the major hotspots for accidents in Addis Ababa.”

 Meskel Square in Addis Ababa